 Posted September 10th, 2014.

 (September 10, 2014, New York, NY) — Sanford Heisler, LLP today announced that Meridian Surgical Partners, LLC (“Meridian”), a health care company specializing in the management of ambulatory surgical centers (ASCs), has agreed to pay a total of $5.12 million to settle a False Claims Act (“FCA”) lawsuit brought by a whistleblower.
-The FCA whistleblower provisions permit private citizens known as “Relators” to bring qui tam lawsuits on behalf of the U.S. and receive a portion of proceeds of any settlement or judgment.
+The FCA whistleblower provisions permit private citizens known as “Relators” to bring qui tam lawsuits on behalf of the U.S. and receive a portion of the proceeds of any settlement or judgment.

 Thomas Reed Simmons sued Meridian in the U.S. District Court for the Middle District of Tennessee under the whistleblower provisions of the False Claims Act for allegedly engaging in an illegal kickback scheme that defrauded taxpayers out of millions of dollars in Medicare payments.